vcmi/VCMI.eu/content/faq.md

 * How do I install VCMI (Windows)?

 > Easiest way: Download release from <https://github.com/vcmi/vcmi/releases/latest> and install VCMI into Heroes 3 folder.
-Cleaner way: Download release and install VCMI into new folder, then when Laucher promts for Heroes III data files select location of your Heroes III installation.
+Cleaner way: Download release and install VCMI into new folder, then when Laucher prompts for Heroes III data files select location of your Heroes III installation.

 * Who works on this?